kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

    *  **DynamicResources Plugin:** This plugin takes on the authoritative role for checking node allocatable resource fit if any of the pod's `ResourceClaim`s request node allocatable resources.
       *   The plugin tries to allocate devices to all the resource claims of the pod.
-      *   **Claim Resource Calculation:** For each allocated device, the plugin checks `nodeAllocatableResourceMappings` and computes the quantity for each node allocatable resource based on whether a direct or overhead mapping is specified:
+      *   **Claim Resource Calculation:** For each allocated device, the plugin checks `nodeAllocatableResources` and computes the quantity for each node allocatable resource based on whether a mapping and/or overhead mapping is specified:
-          *   If `direct` is specified, the quantity is derived using the `capacityKey` or `allocationMultiplier` fields.
-If `capacityKey` is set, the base quantity is the consumed capacity from the claim allocation results multiplied by `allocationMultiplier`.
-If `capacityKey` is omitted, the `allocationMultiplier` is applied directly to the count of allocated devices.
+          *   If `mapping` is specified, the quantity is derived using the `capacityKey`, `capacityMultiplier`, or `deviceMultiplier` fields.
+If `capacityKey` is set, the base quantity is the consumed capacity from the claim allocation results multiplied by `capacityMultiplier`.
+If `capacityKey` is omitted, the `deviceMultiplier` is applied directly to the count of allocated devices.
-          *   If `overhead` is specified, the auxiliary overhead is calculated by summing any `perPodReference` cost and the variable `perContainerReference` cost scaled by the number of active container references.
+          *   If `overhead` is specified, the auxiliary overhead is calculated by summing any `perPod` cost and the variable `perContainer` cost scaled by the number of active container references.
       *   The plugin calculates the total effective demand for each node allocatable resource by:
           *   Summing up container requests from the pod spec requests and the amounts determined from DRA claims.
           *   If a claim is referenced by multiple containers, it is accounted for only once.